 How does it work?

-Let’s say we have a website where all the content is load through the file index.php.
-This file receives as parameter the name of the page we want to load thanks to a GET variable.
+Let’s say we have a website where all the content is loaded through the file index.php.
+This file receives as a parameter the name of the page we want to load thanks to a GET variable.
 We could, for example, have the following URL to access a list of blog articles:

 In our index.php, we will have a call to the method include (more explanations about it here) that will be done without any check on the variable page.
-The file articles.php will be in the same directory than index.php.
+The file articles.php will be in the same directory as index.php.

 /var/security/.htpasswd, we just have to load the page